Cluster categories and rational curves: CY tilted algebras and singularities

 Again by passage to the dg quotient, the rightmost vertical arrow is an algebraic triangle equivalence. \end{proof}

 \begin{proof}[{\bf{Proof of Theorem \ref{weakDW}}}] Let $(Q,w)$ and $(Q',w')$ be the quivers with potential constructed from the formal flopping contractions and $\Ga$ and $\Ga'$ the associated Ginzburg dg algebras.
+Let $\La=H^0(\Ga)$ and $\La'=H^0(\Ga')$ be the associated contraction algebras.
+Recall that these algebras are symmetric so that tilting objects coincide with silting objects in their derived categories.
+We will construct a quiver with potential $(Q'', w'')$ with associated Ginzburg algebra $\Ga''$, a dg $\Ga''$-$\Ga'$-bimodule $\tilde{Z}$ and an isomorphism $\psi$ from $\La''= H^0(\Ga'')$ to $C$ such that the square

+is commutative and the isomorphism $HC_0(\tilde{Z})$ takes the class $[w'']$ to $[w']$.
+Here we write dg bimodules instead of derived tensor products, algebras instead of their derived categories and the top and bottom arrows are equivalences.
+Notice that by \cite{Keller98}, Hochschild homology is functorial with respect to right perfect dg bimodules so that the notation $HC_0(\tilde{Z})$ does make sense.

-By part (2) of Theorem~7.2 of \cite{August18b}, the silting quiver $\silt(\Lambda')$ is connected (notice that since $\Lambda'$ is symmetric, tilting objects coincide with silting objects in $\per(\Lambda')$.
-Let $A$ be the dg algebra obtained from Theorem~\ref{thm:liftingEquivalences}.
+To construct the above square, we may assume that $Z$ is a $2$-term silting object since by part (3) of Theorem~7.2 of \cite{August18b}, the standard derived equivalence given by $Z$ is the composition of equivalences given by $2$-term tilting complexes and their inverses.
+Let $A$ be the dg algebra obtained by applying Theorem~\ref{thm:liftingEquivalences} to $B=\Ga'$, $H^0(B)=\Lambda'$, $C=\Lambda$ and $Z=Z$.
 Its homologies $H^p(A)$ are finite-dimensional and vanish for $p>0$.
 Thus, it is quasi-isomorphic to a dg algebra of the form $(\wh{T_l} V, d)$, where $V$ is a graded bimodule whose components vanish in degrees $>0$ and are finite-dimensional in all degrees $\leq 0$.
 So we may assume that $A$ is in $\PCAlgc(l)$.
 By Theorem~\ref{thm:liftingEquivalences}, there is moreover a dg $A$-$\Ga'$-bimodule $X$ yielding an equivalence $?\lten_A X: \D(A) \iso \D(\Ga')$ and an isomorphism $\phi: H^0(A) \to \Lambda$ such that we have an isomorphism

 in the derived category $\D(A^{op}\ten \Lambda')$ and in particular a square, commutative up to isomorphism